Chapped Lips: How to prevent dry lips?

 Treatment for eczema on lips

-People with eczema can sometimes suffer from dry patches on their lips.
+People with eczema can sometimes experience dry patches on their lips.
 This can be caused by excessive licking, dehydration or other external factors.
 If you or your child has eczema on the lips, there are some things that can help.
 Various eczema treatments can be used on the surrounding skin to soothe symptoms whilst general care such as avoiding exfoliants, makeup, and perfumed products can help.

 In summary, many people experience symptoms of dry lips including cracking, flaky skin and sores.
 This is more common during colder or dry weather where humidity is at a low, but can also be caused by excessive licking, poor hydration and sun damage.